aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

     * Corvette - Faster than the Dreadnought but a much reduced fuel tank.
     * Sentinel - Fastest and most efficient engines in the game but has the least amount of fuel storage.

-### Strategic Map Mode
+## Strategic Map Mode

 A separate map mode that will allow the player to:
 * Plot courses using maneuverer nodes
 * View enemy and friendly craft positions by their energy signatures
 * See shared intelligence information from the rest of the team

-### Server Statistics
+## Server Statistics

 When the player creates an account on the server, the server will start to collect information about the kill/death ratios of the ships piloted by that player and the total amount of game time for each ship.
 This information will be made available in the players pause menu.

 In addition to the personal scores sheets, this data should be used to compile a server ranking list which can also be selected from the game's pause menu.

-## The Physical World
+# Map

 The game will have one game area that is positioned in the broken reminisce of a larger asteroid.
 The game area consists of floating asteroid particles lazily jostling about within their solar orbit while the massive fractured remains looms in the background.

-### Key Locations
+## Key Locations

 ![alt text](Images/Documentation/Design.Campaign.001/map.concept.004.png "'Map Concept Art 004' by 'aaduggan' copyright 2018")

-Harvest-able Asteroids:
+### Harvest-able Asteroids
-* Asteroids large enough for the Harvesters to collect meaningful amount of resources.
+Asteroids large enough for the Harvesters to collect meaningful amount of resources.
 These objects are static and offer an opportunity for a huge corporate payouts.

-Home Ships:
+### Home Ships
-* Each team has a home ship that is located on opposing ends of the game area
+Each team has a home ship that is located on opposing ends of the game area

-### Scale

-The game objects should be 1 unit per meter and be at a 1:1 scale with known objects sizes of belt objects.

-## Camera

-There should be two primary camera modes but either should support zooming as well as their specific features.

-### Game Camera

-In this camera mode the camera will follow the ship as the player pilots it.
-Within this mode there should be two sub-modes:

-* Chase - This will follow the ship around with the forward movement vector traveling through the ship and the top of the ship being the up vector.
-* Free - The camera locks to the ship but the player may orbit the camera in any direction around the ship
-* First Person - This camera positions itself at the front of the craft and points at the forward vector

-### Map Camera

-In map mode the camera should move around the game area using the ASDW keys for movement.
-The player will not be able to see anything beyond what is being optically or electronically tracked by themselves or someone on their team.

-# The World Layout

-The game map is divided between three parts of a destroyed larger asteroid body with two home ships positioned at opposing ends of the map.

 ### Randomly Generated Asteroid Clouds

 At various points in the map, parts of the larger asteroid bodies have broken off and have drifted away.
 Though small compared to the original body, they represent obstacles of varying degree to player and NPC ships.

 ### Hard Map Boundaries

+Due to the large amounts of data required for reliable communication with the drones they must operate in a relatively short range from the home ships.
+The different sides would rather destroy their drones then turn one over to the other side.

 The map will have hard boundaries that outline the playable game area even though the graphical representation may extend further way.

+## Scale

+The game objects should be 1 unit per meter and be at a 1:1 scale with known object sizes of belt objects.

-# Game Characters
+# Characters

 Game characters represent the player as a person living one of the home ships who has been commissioned to pilot their corporate drones in the protection and acquisition of resources from the asteroid reminisce.